n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.microsoftexcel.md

 # Microsoft Excel

-The Microsoft Excel node allows you to automate work in Microsoft Excel, and integrate Microsoft Excel with other applications. n8n has built-in support for a wide range of Microsoft Excel features, including adding, retrieving, and getting tables, workbooks, and worksheets.
+The Microsoft Excel node allows you to automate work in Microsoft Excel, and integrate Microsoft Excel with other applications. n8n has built-in support for a wide range of Microsoft Excel features, including adding and retrieving tables, and workbooks, as well as getting worksheets.

 On this page, you'll find a list of operations the Microsoft Excel node supports and links to more resources.